 - Additional pitch training to hone their live pitches for the judges;

-- Networking introductions, business tours with potential partners, and valuable appointments for finalist team representatives.
+- Networking introductions, business tours, and valuable appointments for finalist team representatives.

-Judges will base award decisions on the following five criteria:
+Judges will base final award decisions on the following five criteria:

 - Viability of Commercialization and Business Model – the potential for the entrant to generate revenue and maintain a cost structure that allows for a competitive and sustainable business, demonstrate technological readiness, or innovate to fulfill its value proposition;